-If both people in the relationship can be reciprocal over time with these skills…….presto!
+When both people in the relationship are reciprocal over time with these skills…….presto!
 You have created love which can be mathematically proven.

 I teach the Friendship Pyramid and explain that it is normal to go up and down the pyramid based on how the friends treat each other.
 There is no botoxing friendships, or love for that matter, into place.

 In my experience, there are other elements to this Love Formula.
 Are the two people compatible in the way that they solve problems, react to stress, and organize life’s tasks?
 In other words, do they have similar self-regulation and executive functioning skills in navigating life?